taylormoe93/dark-mode-toggler/README.md

 # dark-mode-toggler
-Dark mode toggle for my resume project.
-Featuring sun and moon rotation animation in javascript.
-Building and testing it in separate repository.
+Dark mode toggle for website.
+Featuring sun and moon rotation animation in Javascript.

 # Current state:
    * Works in Codeswing but when hosted CSS and Javascript are not working.
 Troubleshooting this.